fincore-ui/fincore/CODE_OF_CONDUCT.md

-Add File
+Insert Template
-→ Create New File
+→ Code of Conduct